-You’ll definitely want to dedicate some time to researching more about your college/department of interest and what makes it truly world-class.
-The more specific you can get here, the better your essay will be!
+You’ll want to dedicate time to researching more about your prospective college/department and what makes it truly world-class.
+The more specific you can get here, the better your UMich essays will be!

-The two factors that Michigan deems as “very important” in evaluating a candidate are the rigor of your secondary school record and GPA.
-The essays—both the general Common App essay and the Michigan supplements—are rated as “important” alongside standardized test scores, recommendations, character/personal qualities, and first-generation college student status.
+Michigan deems two factors as “very important” in evaluating a candidate.
+These are the rigor of your secondary school record and GPA.
+The UMich essays—both the general Common App essay and the Michigan supplements—are rated as “important”.
+They sit alongside standardized test scores, recommendations, character/personal qualities, and first-generation college student status.

-If you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your University of Michigan supplements, we encourage you to get a quote today.
+If you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your University of Michigan supplemental essays, we encourage you to get a quote today.